VivaRado/VRD-Typography-Library/Lib/kerning_adjust/README.md

 Flask is multi-threaded so you can work on multiple weights at the same time.

-Font rendering is done though fragments for faster results, canvas rendering disabled for now (can't pass acurate style) At this point no kerning values are being transfered to the EFOs as it is alpha.
+Font rendering is done though fragments for faster results, canvas rendering disabled for now (can't pass acurate style) At this point no kerning values are being transfered to the EFOs - but they do get stored in LocalStorage -  as it is alpha.

 Once the Node server is running, you can visit: ```http://localhost:8008/```